mugheessarwarawan/UETT4K-Anti-UAV/README.md

 </table>

-In case of any you may ask me , the trained models can be obatined by e mailing me on mugheessarwarawan@yahoo.com
+In case of any query you may ask me , the trained models can be obatined by e mailing me on mugheessarwarawan@yahoo.com

 ## Citation